OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-06.md

 ## Ezra 6:19

-On the fourteenth day of the first month, the exiles celebrated the Passover.
+On the fourteenth day of the first month, the exiles observed the Passover.

 ## Ezra 6:20